cesartl/aoc-slack-notifier/README.md

 * A Lambda to poll adventofcode.com API
 * DynamoDB to store historical data
-* A Lambda to compare the latest two polling data
+* A Lambda to compare the latest two polling events
 * An SQS queue to pass data between the two lambdas

 ![Aws architecture](Aoc-slack-notifier.svg?sanitize=true "Aws Architecture")